oliverjam/learn-advanced-react-context/README.md

 ## Part : "Redux" hooks

+The popular state management library Redux uses context to store your state globally, with reducer functions to handle updates to it.

-The popular state management library Redux uses custom hooks to expose its global state and `dispatch` function (which work just like the built-in React ones).
-For example:
+It also uses custom hooks to expose this state object and a `dispatch` function (which works just like the built-in React one).

+For example the `useSelector()` hook allows you to pass in a function that selects just the slice of your state object you want.

 ```jsx
 function App() {